NoorAlAzzawi/diy-delight-project/README.md

 - [x] **The web app uses React to display data from the API.**
 - [x] **The web app is connected to a PostgreSQL database, with an appropriately structured `CustomItem` table.**
-  - [ ]  **NOTE: Your walkthrough added to the README must include a view of your Render dashboard demonstrating that your Postgres database is available**
-  - [ ]  **NOTE: Your walkthrough added to the README must include a demonstration of your table contents.
-Use the psql command `SELECT * FROM tablename;` to display your table contents.**
 - [x] **Users can view multiple features of the `CustomItem` they can customize.**
 - [x] **Each customizable feature has multiple options to choose from.**
 - [x] **On selecting each option, the displayed visual icon for the `CustomItem` updates to match the option the user chose.**